 When I was quite young I coveted my older brother's desk.
 Partly, I'm

-sure, it was because he had one and I didn't.
+had one and I didn't.
 But I was an industrious

 child, constantly building something, and I recognized, while I couldn't